Local stock market slips further by 2.26% as ASI settles below 50,000bps

-Bears maintain the grip of activities at the Nigerian Exchange Limited (NGX) to extend negative outing into the second trading of the week.
+Bears maintained grips of activities at the Nigerian Exchange Limited (NGX) to extend negative outing into the second trading of the week.

 On Tuesday, the market’s weak performance was driven primarily by selloffs in index heavyweights, Dangote Cement and MTN Nigeria as they lost 9.05 per cent and 4.29 per cent from their respective share values.